Suzuki seeks divorce from Volkswagen over Fiat spat

 An exit by Suzuki would end an alliance forged in December 2009 that was billed as a partnership of equals to bolster VW's presence in India for small cars and give Suzuki access to hybrid and diesel technology it could not afford to develop on its own.

-VW bought its Suzuki stake for 1.7 billion euros (1.47 billion pounds) in 2009 as part of a strategic partnership with the maker of the Jimmy and Grand Vitara.
-The holding is now worth around $2.2 billion (1.39 billion pounds), while Suzuki's VW stake is worth about $950 million.
+Volkswagen agreed to pay around 1.7 billion euros ($2.3 billion) for the stake as part of a strategic partnership with the maker of the Jimmy and Grand Vitara.
+The stake is now worth around $2.2 billion, while Suzuki's Volkswagen stake is worth about $950 million.

-The move comes after two months of squabbling between the two companies, with Suzuki accusing VW of wanting to bring the Japanese company under its control and VW trying to make amends by promising it would not encroach on Suzuki's independence.

-It is the second setback for VW in as many weeks after it had to push back a planned merger with Porsche (PSHG_p.DE) beyond the end of 2011 because of legal issues.

-The partnership with Suzuki has so far been beset with problems and failed to deliver any meaningful progress for either company.

-"We don't have any projects in the works from the alliance," Suzuki's chairman said at a press briefing in Tokyo.
+"We don't have any projects in the works from the alliance," the Suzuki chairman said at a press briefing in Tokyo.
 "We will try to ensure an harmonious parting," he added.

-In a separate statement, VW said it had no intention of selling the shares and asked that cooperation between the two continue.
-Analysts said they believed that VW would not have a choice in the matter.
+In a separate statement, Volkswagen said it had no intention of selling the shares and asked that cooperation between the two continue.

-"As Suzuki has already offered a termination of the cooperation we can't really see VW moving ahead with the alliance or even increasing its grip on Suzuki and thus forcing the company into a deeper cooperation," Munich-based UniCredit analyst Christian Aust said.

-"We expect VW to dispose of it's stake in the medium term."
+"A break-up with Suzuki would be bad for VW," auto industry analyst Ferdinand Dudenhoeffer said.
+"Despite its many brands, VW so far has no real competence in the rapidly growing low-cost car segment," he added.

 PARTNER PROBLEMS